sgarner23/capstone-ideas/README.md

 ## Future Features:
 * add a dashboard with graphs to show invoice history
-* Create an internal tool for the IOU custmer service team that completed the following:
+* Create an internal tool for the IOU customer service team that completed the following:
   * Collected customer comments and feedback while users were using the app
   * Gathered that data and performed sentiment analysis on it through NLP and Machine Learning
   * Gave the customer service team a dashboard that displayed all the sentiment analysis feedback with a customer health score (the future of NPS is sentiment analysis!)